 After graduating from Calvin, we both found jobs but avoided accumulating many material possessions in hopes of serving internationally.
 One year after graduation, God opened the door for us to serve at a Christian orphanage in Brazil for abused and abandoned children.
 Through that experience, Becca developed a desire to pursue training in counseling, asking: ‘Who takes care of the people who serve?’
 She earned her master's degree in counseling from Grand Rapids Theological Seminary.
 Chris found joy working in Calvin’s Hekman Library as the Library Systems Programmer for four great years.

-After several years working and living in Grand Rapids, we made the leap of faith, quit our jobs and left to serve with Wycliffe Bible Translators in Southeast Asia.
-We are grateful to be part of the story God is authoring and thankful for Calvin College's role in preparing us for serving in ministry.
+After several years working and living in Grand Rapids, we made the leap of faith, quit our jobs and left to serve overseas in Southeast Asia.
+We are grateful to be part of the story God is authoring and thankful for Calvin College’s role in preparing us for serving in ministry.

 Though there are many needs in the world, giving to Calvin remains very important.
 We believe that the investment one person can make has potential to create countless ripples.
 Yes, until the Lord comes there will be many needs throughout the world.
 But enabling a student at Calvin is one act of trust and faith in the story God wants to write through the people who serve him.”